jlorieau/mollib/docs/cli/hbonds.rst

     ``--aliphatic``
         (Optional) Include aliphatic hydrogen bonds in the results.
-The acceptor-donoratom cutoff distances are elongated to 3.0 A, and carbon atoms are allowed in hydrogen bond donor dipoles.
+The acceptor-donor atom cutoff distances are elongated to 3.0 A, and carbon atoms are allowed in hydrogen bond donor dipoles.

     ``--detailed``
         (Optional) Present a detailed report on the geometries of hydrogen bonds.
-Does not include classification information.
+The detailed table does not include classification information.

     ``--sort-type``
         (Optional) Sort the hydrogen bonds by classification type, like